tenox7/ntutils/README.md

 Most of the software is not mine.
-Copyrights included where available.
+Copyrights included if available.

-Because WTF Microsoft?
+Because seriously WTF Microsoft?

 ![Screenshot](edit.png)